aiswaryajp03/internet-speed-map/README.md

 # 🌐 Internet Quality Prediction & Visualization

 A geospatial machine learning project that analyzes large-scale internet speed data (15GB dataset from Kaggle) to predict and visualize internet quality across regions using an interactive map.
+I've used only a sample of original dataset

-## 📌 Project Overview
+## Project Overview

 This project builds an **Internet Quality Map** by: